 If you are 18 or over, you are an adult: I will not meet with your parents to resolve an issue you have in class.
 If you are an adult, behave like one.
 (Think of it this way: would you bring in your mother to talk to your boss if you got a poor work performance evaluation?
 If the answer is no, why try to do it here?)

-Remember that your instructor cannot judge your work based on the effort you feel you have put in, how hard you have tried, or the hours you have spent.
-All the instructor can evaluate is what you give them.
-That work will and must be judged on its merits, not your own.
+Remember that I cannot judge your work based on the effort you feel you have put in, how hard you have tried, the hours you have spent, or what you feel you deserve.
+All I can evaluate is what you give me.
+Your work will and must be judged on its merits, not your own.
 It is natural to invest your ego in your work, and identify with it, but you should not feel that a poor evaluation of your work is necessarily a reflection on you.